-NORC has been awarded a contract from the Office of the National Coordinator for Health IT (ONC) to conduct an evaluation of the State Health Information Exchange Cooperative Agreements Program.
-The purpose of this evaluation is to provide a comprehensive understanding of the effectiveness of the planning, implementation, and operation of the State HIE Cooperative Agreement Program.
+NORC has been awarded a contract from the Office of the National Coordinator for Health IT (ONC) to design and conduct a summative evaluation of the Strategic Health IT Advanced Research Program (SHARP).
 More

 Evaluation of Tribal Health Professions Opportunities Grants (HPOG).

 Sponsored by the Administration for Children and Families, NORC is conducting a multi-method evaluation of the Tribal HPOG program, designed to train Tribal Temporary Assistance for Needy Families (TANF) recipients and other low-income tribal members for employment in health professions.
 More

 Getting on Track Early for School Success: An Assessment System to Support Effective Instruction.

 Stephen W. Raudenbush and a team of co-investigators from the University of Chicago’s Committee on Education, Urban Education Institute, Center for Elementary Mathematics and Science Education, and NORC at the University of Chicago are developing objective, valid, and instructionally relevant tools for assessing the literacy and math skills of children of ages three and four.
 More

 Rural Health Outreach Tracking and Evaluation: Community Health Worker Evidence Based Models.